lydiaYchen/25TrustAI/papers.md

   - **Link** : [https://proceedings.mlr.press/v38/kveton15.pdf]

-  - **How to reproduce**: Student should reproduce the main theoretical results and experimental findings of the paper, including implementation of CombUCB1 . concretely, carefully read and understand the problem definition (Section 2), the CombUCB1 algorithm and its initialization, and the theoretical results and proofs for regret bounds.
+  - **How to reproduce**: Student should implement the CombUCB1 . concretely, carefully read and understand the problem definition (Section 2), the CombUCB1 algorithm and its initialization, and the theoretical results and proofs for regret bounds.
 Implement CombUCB1 as described in Algorithm 1 and make some experiments.

   - **How to extend**:
     1. As an extension, student could define a combinatorial matching problem as the feasible set $\mathcal{M}$, for example: a bipartite matching between two sets ( colleges and students or workers and companies), each edge (it can be the couple (college-student) or (worker-company)) has an unknown stochastic reward.
 Use an oracle for maximum-weight matching based on UCB estimates.
 Adapt CombUCB1 to this matching problem by modifying initialization and oracle calls accordingly, and analyzing expected computational complexity.
 The oracle in CombUCB1 is a black box that solves an optimization problem coming from the matching formulation.
     2. Explore non-linear reward extensions: consider submodular reward functions (e.g. diversity), or consider quadratic rewards (pairwise interaction terms), and propose how UCB estimates can be incorporated into such objectives (possibly approximate via lin- earization or greedy algorithms).
     3. Empirically evaluate the extended algorithm on synthetic matching instances, non-linear reward scenarios and compare performance to baseline (CombUCB1 with linear reward).
-    4. (Optional) Discuss how regret bounds might generalize to these settings.

 **NB**: For both papers, students will receive a pdf with a more formal description of each paper and tasks, as well as some link that will help to understand some concept.